 The first year of the program focuses on providing students with a foundation from which to grow through a firm acting technique, voice and speech work, movement and physical exploration as well as contemporary and classical scene work.
 Students will develop a facile and responsive body, a strong and clear voice, and clear understanding of acting technique.
 The first year ends with a rehearsal performance presentation of a play.

-Classes: Acting Technique, Scene Study, Voice & Speech, Movement Technique, Improvisation, Neutral Mask, Shakespeare
+Classes: Acting Technique, Scene Study, Voice & Speech, Movement Technique, Improvisation, Neutral Mask, Shakespeare, Rehearsal Performance

 The Second Year

 The second year concentrates on applying the tools learned in the first year through intense contemporary and classical scene work, with continued voice and speech work, exploration of physical acting, and a stage combat intensive.
-The first semester of the second year ends with a rehearsal performance presentation of a play.
 Students have an ongoing class on preparing for the profession with renowned industry professionals and guests.
 The second year culminates with the performance of a play, industry meetings, assistance in creating a website & reel, and an opportunity to audition for the showcase.

-Classes: Contemporary Scene Study, Acting Technique for Film & TV, Voice & Speech, Physical Acting, Business of Acting, Stage Combat, Shakespeare
+Classes: Contemporary Scene Study, Acting Technique for Film & TV, Voice & Speech, Physical Acting, Business of Acting, Stage Combat, Shakespeare, Production Performance

 Admission to the conservatory program is by interview and audition.
 Applicants must be 18 years of age or older, and must submit the following:

 3. Two letters of recommendation, including the referee’s address and telephone number.
 The letters should be from teacher or persons who can supply a recommendation as to the applicant’s character and potential.
 Referees may be contacted directly.

 4. A $70 non-refundable application fee (payable to Stella Adler Studio of Acting, Inc).

 NYC & LA In-Person Audition Days: January 16-17, 2024